 - Where are smart cities happening?
 Early adopters of smart city technology were European cities, but US cities have quickly picked up steam and are incorporating technology into municipal infrastructure.

 - Who is making smart cities happen?
-Public and private companies, as well as federal, state and city government are getting involved to make it easier for municipalities to adopt new technology.
+Public and private companies, as well as federal, state, and city governments, are getting involved to make it easier for municipalities to adopt new technology.
 Private and public partnerships are becoming a smart way for cities to add technology.

 What is a smart city?

 There is a range of definitions of a smart city, but the consensus is that smart cities utilize IoT sensors, actuators, and technology to connect components across the city.
 This connects every layer of a city, from the air to the street to underground.
 It's when you can derive data from everything that is connected and utilize it to improve the lives of citizens and improve communication between citizens and the government that a city becomes a smart city, said Esmeralda Swartz, head of strategy and marketing of the software business unit for Ericsson.

 Gartner analyst Bettina Tratz-Ryan said, "Our definition of smart cities is around how you become efficient at optimizing certain technologies or operations or infrastructures.
 How you can start to share outcome or best practices with each other and generate not just best practices but generate citizen outcome or context.
 The contextual services where you don't only look at a citizen but you look at a person with individual needs or business groups with very specific needs.
 That constitutes a smart city."

 - The world's smartest cities: What IoT and smart governments will mean for you (TechRepublic cover story)

 - Cities first to benefit from Internet of Things, if we can write better software (TechRepublic)

 - Is 5G the missing link for autonomous vehicles, smart cities, and a brave new world?
 (ZDNet)

 - IT leader's guide to the rise of smart cities, volume 2 (Tech Pro Research)